-According to the National Institute on Alcohol Abuse and Alcoholism, each year, more than 1.5 million people in the United States enter alcoholism treatment or are admitted into a hospital because of severe symptoms from alcohol detox.
+According to the National Institute on Alcohol Abuse and Alcoholism, about 2.1 million people aged 12 and older received treatment for alcohol use disorder in the past year.
 Alcohol detox can cause a wide range of symptoms depending on the individual and the severity of the disease, including how long an individual has been drinking.

 If you or a loved one suffer from alcohol addiction and are ready to take the necessary steps to quit, there are a few things you need to know about alcohol detox.
 Also, if you need help getting through safe alcohol detox, FHE can provide assistance.